Therapeutic: lipid-lowering agents

 Monitor symptoms of bronchitis, including cough, production of sputum, shortness of breath, and wheezing.
 Report prolonged or severe symptoms to the physician.

 In patients with drug-induced myopathy, implement gradual strengthening and other therapeutic exercises to facilitate recovery from muscle pain and weakness.
 Use caution during early stages to avoid fatigue of affected muscles, and implement assistive devices (walker, cane, crutches) as needed to prevent falls and assist mobility.
-Increase exercise intensity as tolerated; recovery from myopathy typically takes ...
+Increase exercise intensity ...